Photo Courtesy of Poike -- Getty Images

 According to Livingstrong “[inflamed scalp] tends to localize to certain parts of the scalp, but it may cause widespread breakouts.
 Typically, an inflamed scalp forms with other signs and symptoms such as dry skin, scaling, rashes and itchiness.
 A health care provider can assist in diagnosing and treating individual causes of an inflamed scalp.”

 If inflammation exists in the skin for too long, it can cause an autoimmune response and by mistake the immune system attacks healthy cells mistaking them as harmful.
-This could result in scarring alopecia like folliculitis decalvans or non-scaring alopecia’s like alopecia aerate.
+This could result in scarring alopecia like folliculitis decalvans or non-scarring alopecias like alopecia aerate.

 What is folliculitis decalvans?

-Folliculitis decalvans is a scarring type of hair loss that occurs when inflammation is present with in the hair follicle.
-This type of hair loss leads to destroyed follicles and the hair that has fallen out will not grow back, because the openings to the hair follicles close up permanently.
+Folliculitis decalvans is a scarring type of hair loss that occurs when inflammation is present within the hair follicle.
+This type of hair loss leads to destroyed follicles, and the hair that has fallen out will not grow back because the openings to the hair follicles close permanently.
 The scalp may look red and feel swollen.

-Dermnetnz.org notes, “There are usually round or oval patches of hair loss in which there are pustules surrounding the hair follicles (perifollicular pustules).
+“There are usually round or oval patches of hair loss in which there are pustules surrounding the hair follicles (perifollicular pustules)" according to Dermnetnz.
 Characteristically, several or many hairs can be seen coming out of a single follicle, so the scalp looks ‘tufted’ like a toothbrush.
 Eventually the hairs are shed as the follicle is completely destroyed and leaves behind a scar.

 Is there a treatment you can use to stop folliculitis decalvans?